herrkessler/SimplestGrid/README.md

 @import: url('simplest-grid.css)
 </pre>

 Then add the preconfigured CSS classes to your divs.
-(The numbers stand for width in percentage, e.g. div.g-50 : 50% width)
+(The numbers stand for width in percentage, e.g. div.g-50 : 50% width. div.g-12 is actually be 12.5%)

 <pre>
 div.container